Hill Country Headwaters Conservation Initiative

 If criteria are met, the HCHCI includes three cost share programs intended to assist landowners with enhancing water, soil, or wildlife on their land.
-Hill Country Conservancy is now accepting Pre-applications for ACEP funding until 2/15/2020.
+Hill Country Conservancy is now accepting Pre-applications for conservation easement funding until 2/15/2020.

-- Environmental Quality Incentives Program (EQIP) - EQIP has nearly $1M available to assist landowners aiming to enhance water and wildlife resources.
+- Environmental Quality Incentives Program (EQIP) - Approximately $1M available to assist landowners aiming to enhance water and wildlife resources.

-- Conservation Stewardship Program (CSP) -CSP has $482,000 available for landowners who currently demonstrate success in stewarship practices and are seeking way to sustain and enhance those successes.
+- Conservation Stewardship Program (CSP) - $482,000 available for landowners who currently demonstrate success in stewardship practices and are seeking way to sustain and enhance those successes.

-- Agricultural Conservation Easement Program (ACEP)-ACEP has $2.1M available for the purchase of conservation easements from willing landowners.
+- Agricultural Conservation Easement Program (ACEP)- $2.1M available for the purchase of conservation easements from willing landowners.